MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/configure-incident-types.md

 Though the primary incident estimated duration will not change, the duration of the related resource requirement will be increased by the new incident's duration.

-Below we can see the duration was increased to 4.5 hours and another characteristic was added to the work order requirement.
+Below we can see the requirement duration was increased to 4.5 hours and another characteristic was added to the work order requirement.

 Back on the Work Order, the second incident's products, services, and service tasks were added as well.
 It is common for incident types to have overlapping service tasks, and duplicates will be added so consider if this is right for your business processes.